Smoothing of operator semigroups under relatively bounded perturbations: Applications and examples: elliptic operators

 Semigroups generated by elliptic operators constitute a natural class of ultracontractive semigroups that satisfy the conditions outlined in Setting~\ref{setting:admissible}.
-Although Davies previously examined the robustness of ultracontractivity for second-order elliptic operators \cite{Davies1986-perturbation}, our results accommodate higher-order operators as well.
+Although Davies previously examined the robustness of ultracontractivity for second-order elliptic operators \cite{Davies1986-perturbation}, our results accommodate some non-standard perturbations of second-order operators as well as higher-order elliptic operators.

-\subsubsection{Second-order elliptic operators}
+\subsection{Second-order elliptic operators}

 Let $\Omega\subseteq\bbR^n$ be a bounded domain with Lipschitz boundary, and consider a standard uniformly elliptic operator in divergence form, given formally by

 where the coefficient matrix $A = (a_{ij}) \in L^\infty(\Omega;\bbR^{n\times n})$ satisfies